LookAtPiomba/street-congestion-optimizer/README.md

-# bdt2022_project
+# Street congestion optimizer
-Traffic congestion optimization with python, SUMO, Apache Kafka and Apache Flink
+Traffic congestion optimization with python, Apache Kafka and Apache Flink using a SUMO simulation of the italian city of Trento.

 Requirements: